-When you've reached consensus on all scales, lock in each sliding scale with the "final" sliders you prepared (preferably a different colour than the sliders each team member placed).
+When you've reached consensus on all scales, lock in each sliding scale with the "final" sliders you prepared (preferably a different color than the sliders each team member placed).

 If using a whiteboard, snap a photo of your scales before cleaning up the room.

 Reaching consensus very quickly may be a sign that you haven't thought through many edge cases.
 Throw "what if" scenarios at your team to provoke some deeper discussion.
 (Or it may be a sign your team is just super-duper in sync.
 But toss in some "what ifs" anyway 😉)

 Be sure to run a full Health Monitor session or checkpoint with your team to see if you're improving.Find your Health Monitor

 Take it up a level when you choose the metrics to discuss.
 Which strategic bets are on or off the table?
 What are your key areas of investment?
 What operational metrics are critical to the business?
 What's the priority of lagging indicators against forecasts and leading indicators?

 The pre-work will take a bit more time since each team member probably considers different metrics to be critical.